Hyundai N "Halo Car" Given The Green Light

 "Behind the scenes, we are working hard on a 'halo model' – as a flagship model for the N brand.
 This is going to be a great machine, something nobody expects from Hyundai, something really exotic," Schemera told AutoRAI.nl in a recent interview.

 At this early stage of development, it’s not clear what kind of car the engineers are working on.
-Hyundai’s exec hinted it will be something similar to the RM 16 N concept we've seen testing, but that’s just the general design and engineering direction.
+The Hyundai’s exec hinted it will be something similar to the RM 16 N concept we've seen testing, but that’s just the general design and engineering direction.

 "Whether it will be a limited edition or not, we can unfortunately neither confirm nor deny.
 In any case, it will be a car in the super sports segment.
 Think of the Hyundai RM16 and you have a bit of an idea of what is possible," Schemera added.